gaurav6225/FaceRecognition/README.md

 # Face Recognizer
+A facial recognition system is a technology capable of identifying or verifying a person from a digital image or a video frame from a video source.
+There are multiple methods in which facial recognition systems work, but in general, they work by comparing selected facial features from given image with faces within a database.
+It is also described as a Biometric Artificial Intelligence based application that can uniquely identify a person by analysing patterns based on the person's facial textures and shape.<br>
 Face Recognizer is about Recognizing Faces of an Individual with the help of their facial features. <br><br>
 Facial Recognizer uses deep learning algorithms to compare a live capture or digital image with the stored faceprints(also known as datasets) to verify an identity.<br><br>
 The Algorithm used for classification is [k-NN model i.e. k-Nearest Neighbor classifier](https://www.pyimagesearch.com/2016/08/08/k-nn-classifier-for-image-classification/).
 It uses Euclidean distance to compare images for similarity. <br><br>